 “For now.
 Now that it knows it must be used, it will wake, and grow stronger.”

 Terrance stared at him.
 Then he laughed.
-“Well, I won’t be holding it by then, so who gives a duck?”
+“Well, I won’t be holding it by then, so that’s somebody else’s problem.”